mouseandthebillionaire/aitp/docs/journal.md

 Just a quick experiment to test the functionality of using an obsidian plugin that does voice recordings.
 It doesn't save/format them in a way that makes them listenable direct from the repo, but theoretically people _could_ download them?
 But also, maybe these could just be for me, and they work fine in Obsidian?
 But on the other other hand, that's relying on a plugin to keep working on a platform, so...

 Things to think about.

+## 07.17.25 | Audio File Fixes

+Finally got around to re-recording and uploading a version of the Triton Babies dialogue recorded in my home studio so that the audio quality matches better.
+And with that, it's a final wrap!
+Only thing left to do is a final reflective journal (and eventual repo analysis) but I'll wait until tomorrow to let that percolate.